quinscape/automaton-js/docs/component-reference.md

 className | string | Additional button classes context | any | Explicitly sets the button context to the given object.
 If no context is given, the form base object of the surrounding form is used. disabled | func | Additional function to check for disabled status.
 The default behavior is to disable the button if the button has a transition which is not discarding and there are form errors.
-This check runs before that and can disable the button in any case. icon | string | Icon class for the button text | string | Text for the button transition | string | Transition reference. button must have either a `transition` or an `action` attribute.
+This check runs before that and can disable the button in any case. text | string | Text for the button transition | string | Transition reference. button must have either a `transition` or an `action` attribute.
 ## &lt;CalendarField/&gt;